-Carolingnian Portraits: A Study in the Ninth Century by Eleanor Shipley Duckett.
+Carolingian Portraits: A Study in the Ninth Century by Eleanor Shipley Duckett.
 Biographies of several Carolingian people, including Louis the Pious and Einhard of Seligenstadt.
-Out of print, but available from Alibris.

-Son of Charlemagne translated by Alan Cabaniss.
+Son of Charlemagne by Astronomus, translated by Alan Cabaniss.
 A biography of Louis the Pious written by one of his contemporaries.
-Sometimes available from Alibris.

 Rulers and Ruling Families in Early Medieval Europe by Janet Nelson.
 Includes papers about Charles the Bald, Alfred the Great, roles of royal women, and the making and unmaking of Frankish kings and princes.